TektraSense/TektraSense-KiPipe/README.md

 ## ✅ Development Status

-The core functionalities of this project are complete, and the application is **ready for use**.
+The core functionalities of this project are complete.
 The system supports a full end-to-end workflow, from fetching new part data to linking all necessary library assets for use in KiCad.
+It is currently in a testing and refinement phase.

 ## 🛠️ Tech Stack